Provable Guarantees for Self-Supervised Deep Learning with Spectral Contrastive Loss: Introduction

-Our assumption fundamentally does not require conditional independence and can allow disconnected sub-graphs within a class.
+Our assumption fundamentally does not require independence of the two views (the positive pairs) conditioned on the class and can allow disconnected sub-graphs within a class.
 The classes in the downstream task can be also somewhat flexible as long as they are disconnected in the augmentation graph.
 For example, when the augmentation graph consists of $m$ disconnected sub-graphs corresponding to fine-grained classes, our assumptions allow the downstream task to have any $r \le m$ coarse-grained classes containing these fine-grained classes as a sub-partition.
 Prior work~\cite{wei2020theoretical} on pseudolabeling algorithms essentially requires an exact alignment between sub-graphs and downstream classes (i.e., $r=m$).
 They face this limitation because their analysis requires fitting discrete pseudolabels on the unlabeled data.
 We avoid this difficulty because we consider directly learning continuous representations on the unlabeled data.

-We apply spectral decomposition---a classical approach for graph partitioning, also known as spectral clustering~\cite{ng2001spectral,shi2000normalized} in machine learning---to the adjacency matrix defined on the population augmentation graph.
+The main insight of the paper is that contrastive learning can be viewed as a parametric form of spectral clustering~\cite{ng2001spectral,shi2000normalized} on the augmentation graph.
+Concretely, suppose we apply spectral decomposition or spectral clustering---a classical approach for graph partitioning---to the adjacency matrix defined on the population augmentation graph.
 We form a matrix where the top-$k$ eigenvectors are the columns and interpret each row of the matrix as the representation (in $\Real^k$) of an example.
-Somewhat surprisingly, we show that this feature extractor can be also recovered (up to some linear transformation) by minimizing the following population objective which is similar to the standard contrastive loss (Section~\ref{section:spectral_contrastive_loss}):
+Somewhat surprisingly, we prove that this feature extractor can be also recovered (up to some linear transformation) by minimizing the following population objective which is a variant of the standard contrastive loss:

-where $(x,x^+)$ is a pair of augmentations of the same data, $(x,x')$ is a pair of independently random augmented data, and $f$ is a parameterized function from augmented data to $\Real^k$.
+where $(x,x^+)$ is a pair of augmentations of the same datapoint, $(x,x^-)$ is a pair of independently random augmented data, and $f$ is a parameterized function from augmented data to $\Real^k$.
 Figure~\ref{figure:augmentation_graph} (right) illustrates the relationship between the eigenvector matrix and the learned representations.
 We call this loss the \textit{population spectral contrastive loss}.

 We analyze the linear classification performance of the representations learned by minimizing the population spectral contrastive loss.
 Our main result (Theorem~\ref{thm:combine_with_cheeger_simplified}) shows that when the representation dimension exceeds the maximum number of disconnected sub-graphs, linear classification with learned representations is guaranteed to have a small error.
 Our theorem reveals a trend that a larger representation dimension is needed when there are a larger number of disconnected sub-graphs.
 Our analysis relies on novel techniques tailored to linear probe performance, which have not been studied in the spectral graph theory community to the best of our knowledge.